 5 Person(s) entitled to the charge/chargee or mortgagee

-The chargee name refers to the name of the person(s)/institution(s) that the charge is drawn up in favour of (i.e. the lender).
+The chargee name refers to the name of the person(s) or institution(s) in whose favour the charge is drawn up (i.e. the lender).

 6 Amount of charge